huggingface/transformers/model_cards/mrm8488/distilroberta-base-finetuned-sentiment/README.md

 # DistilRoBERTa + Sentiment Analysis 😂😢😡😃😯

-This in an adaption version of [@omarsar0](https://twitter.com/omarsar0) [tutorial](https://t.co/WMnATW0Hwf?amp=1) He explain everything so detailed and provided the dataset.
+This in an adaption version of [@omarsar0](https://twitter.com/omarsar0) [tutorial](https://t.co/WMnATW0Hwf?amp=1) He explains everything so detailed and provided the dataset.
 I just changed some parameters and created the ```config.json```file to upload it to [🤗Transformers HUB](https://huggingface.co/)

 In this tutorial, he shows how to fine-tune a language model (LM) for **emotion classification** with code adapted from this [tutorial](https://zablo.net/blog/post/custom-classifier-on-bert-model-guide-polemo2-sentiment-analysis/) by MARCIN ZABŁOCKI.